MFeroz06/SECP1513-Technology-and-Information-Systems-WBL-/Assignment/Assignment 2/README.md

 > The PPG talk made me realise how important ICT jobs really are in keeping an industry tunning smoothly.
 I learned that ICT people are the ones who plan,build, and maintain systems so that everything works properly.
 It made me see that a career in ICT is not just about technology, but about making a real, meaningful contribution to an organisation.

 ---

+## ✨ Suggestion for Improvement
+---
+> Held the talk at PPG company to get real industry experience.
 ## 🖼️ Pictures
 ---
 ## PPG Talk